This post may contain affiliate links, please see the privacy policy for details.

 - Deglaze the pan with ½ cup of white wine, then add in the chicken broth and bring to a boil.

-- Once boiling, pour in the dry pasta.
-Reduce heat to a simmer and cover, cook the soup until the pasta is tender.
+- Once boiling, pour in the pasta shells.
+Reduce heat to a simmer and cover.
+Cook the soup until the pasta is tender.

 - Add the chopped kale and parmesan cheese.
 Give the soup a taste, add any additional salt or pepper as needed.

-- Serve immediately, garnish with the bacon and more parmesan.
+- Serve immediately, garnished with the bacon and Parmesan cheese if liked.

 Notes